The Baritone Ukulele Ultimate Guide [Everything You Need To Know About Baritones]

-Baritone ukuleles have their own string sets unique to their tuning and size.
-With the rise of popularity in the baritone ukulele size, most ukulele string manufacturers now have a variety of offerings for baritone.
+Baritones have their own string sets unique to their tuning and size.
+With the rise of popularity for this size, most ukulele string manufacturers now have a variety of offerings for baritone.

 How Do I Restring a Baritone Ukulele?

-The process of re-stringing a baritone ukulele is actually identical to any standard Soprano, Concert, or Tenor ukulele, while adhering instead to the Baritone Ukulele Tuning (DGBE).
+The process of re-stringing here is actually identical to any standard Soprano, Concert, or Tenor ukulele, while adhering instead to the Baritone Tuning (DGBE).